MeetMaratha/Solid-Waste-Collection/README.md

 - wcwidth==0.2.5

 ### General Idea
-We are using linear programming optimization in gurobipy to solve for optimal garbage collection.
+- We are using linear programming optimization in gurobipy to solve for optimal garbage collection.
+- As distances matrix is in meters (huge number) whereas fill ratio is between 0 and 1, it gives us weight of distance as 0 as removing weight will minimize the function most.
+To counter this bug we normalize all distances by dividing distance in each row with that rows maximum value.
+- Time between each dynamic computation is taken as 15 minutes (900s).
+- Speed of each truck is taken as 50 km/hour (13.88 m/s).

 ### Folder structure and files
 - Chandigarh QGIS : It contains all files related to QGIS we have used.